Bayonne has taken the lead in establishing adult-use cannabis regulations while many other towns debate and others come out against allowing sales.

 Paramus in Bergen County has become the latest town to consider whether or not to allow an adult-use dispensary.
 While they had approved medical dispensaries such as the newly opened Rise, they had not considered adult-use before.
 They were considering not allowing adult-use in January.

-Raritan Borough in Somerset County is also considering whether or not to allow an adult-use cannabis dispensary to open within their town.
+Raritan Borough in Somerset County is also considering whether or not to allow an adult-use cannabis dispensary to open within their town in their cannabis regulation.

 Sarah Trent, who launched a cannabis college course, applied for a medical dispensary within the town in the 2019 license round, which insiders say will be announced “any day now” since the lawsuit that held it up was resolved in favor of the NJ Department of Health.